The best terraces and beer gardens in Manchester

 Tony Wilson Place

 First Street and Tony Wilson Place with their imposing Engels statue are tucked away behind the arches of Whitworth Street West right opposite the old Hacienda site.
-Down here you’ll find A few outdoor dining and drinking spots including a decent sized terrace outside Indian Tiffin Room, a raised deck outside Gasworks, a large beer garden at Bunny Jackson’s and loads of outdoor seating on the patio in front of HOME arts centre which also has a nice upstairs terrace for those in the know.
-This area also rolls out the deckchairs in the summer months and erects a big screen so people can watch things like WImbledon and Glasto with a beer in the sunshine.
+Down here you’ll find a few outdoor dining and drinking spots, including a decent sized terrace outside Indian Tiffin Room, a raised deck outside Gasworks, a large beer garden at Bunny Jackson’s and loads of outdoor seating on the patio in front of HOME arts centre which also has a nice upstairs terrace for those in the know.
+This area also rolls out the deckchairs in the summer months and erects a big screen so people can watch things like Wimbledon and Glasto with a beer in the sunshine.
 There are big wooden steps where people can sit and enjoy drinks from the various outlets around there too.
 Gets really busy so try and get there early to grab a seat.

 The Wharf